 For information on future study options, see www.georgebrown.ca/transferguide.

 Part Time Study Options George Brown also offers a variety of evening courses and part-time certificate programs in Business Skills & Management.
-See the Continuing Education Course Guide at coned.georgebrown.ca.CO-OP Required
+See the Continuing Education Course Guide at coned.georgebrown.ca.Field Education Required

 In order to graduate from the B155 program, you are required to complete 37 courses: 25 mandatory courses, 4 General Education electives, and 8 Business electives.
 To maintain your status as a full time student, you must take at least 67% of the required course load per semester.
 You also need an additional course, Co-op Prep Course (COOP 1000) in semester 3.